-Bit 0 - PSR310: Prescaler Reset Timer/Counter3, Timer/Counter1, and Timer/Counter0
+Bit 0 - PSR10: Prescaler Reset Timer/Counter1 and Timer/Counter0

-When this bit is one, the Timer/Counter3, Timer/Counter1, and Timer/Counter0 prescaler will be reset.
-This bit is normally cleared immediately by hardware, except if the TSM bit is set.
-Note that Timer/Counter3, Timer/Counter1, and Timer/Counter0 share the same prescaler and a reset of this prescaler will affect all three timers.
+When this bit is written to one, the Timer/Counter1 and Timer/Counter0 prescaler will be reset.
+The bit will be cleared by hardware after the operation is performed.
+Writing a zero to this bit will have no effect.
+Note that Timer/Counter1 and Timer/Counter0 share the same prescaler and a reset of this prescaler will affect both timers.
+This bit will always be read as zero.

-16-bit Timer/Counter (Timer/Counter1 and Timer/Counter3)
+16-bit Timer/Counter1